 Within the mountains of Peru lies a wealth of ancient Inca temples, Spanish colonial towns, and breathtaking Andean vistas.
-Discover the magnificent capital of Cusco, hike to ruins in the Urubamba Valley, meet artisans and archaeologists, and examine pre-Colombian treasures at the renowned Larco Herrera Museum.
+Discover the magnificent capital of Cusco, hike to ruins in the Urubamba Valley, meet artisans and archaeologists, and examine pre-Colombian treasures at the renowned Larco Museum.
 Then spend the night among the enchanting ruins of Machu Picchu, excavated by Hiram Bingham with funding from National Geographic more than a century ago.

 Depart for Lima, Peru's largest city, founded in the 1500s by conquistador Francisco Pizarro.
 Transfer to our hotel upon arrival and enjoy an evening to relax.

-Ramada Costa Del Sol Airport Hotel
+Wyndham Costa del Sol Lima Airport Hotel

 Hotel Sol y Luna (B,L,D)